nuxt/nuxt.com/content/modules.md

 ---
-title: Integrations
+title: Modules
 ---

-::integrations-hero
+::modules-hero
 #title
-Integrations
+Modules
 #description
 Extend and automate your workflow by using deployments for your favorite tools.
 ::

-:integrations-list
+:modules-list